domenic/restify-oauth2/README.md

-# An OAuth 2 Endpoint Plugin for Restify
+# OAuth 2 Endpoints for Restify

-This package provides a *very simple* plugin for the [Restify][] framework, giving your RESTful server OAuth 2.0 endpoint capabilities.
+This package provides a *very simple* OAuth 2.0 endpoint for the [Restify][] framework.
 In particular, it implements the [Resource Owner Password Credentials flow][ropc] only.

 The idea behind this OAuth 2 flow is that your API clients will prompt the user for their username and password, and send those to your API in exchange for an access token.
 This has some advantages over simply sending the user's